-Prior to her election, Mayor Casper served as an adjunct professor at both BYU-Idaho and Eastern Idaho Technical College teaching foundational courses in American government and state and local governance.
-She earned her BA in 1985 and MA in 1987 in Political Science from BYU-Provo and her Ph.D. from UC-Berkeley in 1998.
-Prior to earning her degrees, she worked as a research associate at the Brookings Institution in Washington D.C.
+Prior to her election, Mayor Casper taught university-level courses in American government and state and local governance.
+She earned her B.A. and M.A. degrees from BYU in Utah and a Ph.D. in political science from UC-Berkeley.
+Before that, she worked as a research associate at the Brookings Institution in Washington D.C.

-At the state level, Mayor Casper serves as a District 6 Director for the Association of Idaho Cities Governing Board.
-She is a member of Idaho’s LINE 3.0 Commission charged with promoting nuclear energy opportunities for Idaho.
+At the state level, Mayor Casper serves as a Vice President of the Association of Idaho Cities and is a longtime member of Idaho’s LINE Commission charged with promoting nuclear energy opportunities for Idaho.
 She also serves on the Regence Blue Shield of Idaho Board.
-She currently serves on the Advisory Board for the Idaho Women in Leadership (I-WIL) organization.
-In 2016, she was named one of Idaho Business Review’s Women of the Year and in 2017, she was an honoree at the Sun Valley Film Festival Women’s Leadership Celebration.
+In 2016 and in 2020, she received the Idaho Business Review’s Women of the Year Award.

-Nationally, Mayor Casper serves on the Board of Directors for the Energy Communities Alliance (ECA) advocating for Eastern Idaho’s energy and environmental clean-up interests.
-In 2016, Mayor Casper was named as a participant in Governing Magazine’s Women in Government Leadership Program.
+Nationally, Mayor Casper serves as Vice Chair of the Energy Communities Alliance, advocating for Eastern Idaho’s energy and environmental clean-up interests.
+In 2016, Mayor Casper was selected as a participant in Governing Magazine’s Women in Government Leadership Program.

 In the local community and Eastern Idaho region, Mayor Casper serves on numerous additional boards and commissions.

 Mayor Casper has raised four children.
 All are at the graduate university level or are in the workforce.
 They enjoy cooking, eating, debating, teasing each other, and solving the world’s problems in the wee hours.